ovebepari/ovebepari.github.io/_posts/2022-05-22-bug-in-craftsmens-online-screening-test.md

 ```
 Which is a solution of a famous leetcode problem <a href="https://leetcode.com/problems/maximum-nesting-depth-of-the-parentheses/">maximum nesting depth of the parentheses - Leetcode </a>, and it will work and only work for valid bracket/parentheses sequences, clearly stated on the leetcode problemset.

-The server generated bracket sequences, in a simple enough pattern, x opening brackets followed by exactly 6 closing brackets, repeated hundreds of times.
+The server generated bracket sequences, in a simple enough pattern, x opening brackets (depending on user email) followed by exactly 6 closing brackets, repeated hundreds of times.
 The number of opening and closing brackets are not the same and it is not a valid bracket sequence!
 So our anwers were judged by a wrong server code!

 This server code fails for this corner case, <a href="https://www.typescriptlang.org/play?#code/AQYw9gdgzgLsC2BDAHgEQKYAcYAtgF5gAKKALmFgCcBLCAcwEpyIBXeAI3UoID5gBvAFDBgAG3RxwLCHEIAGANzDQkWBVnAA2gF0lygGZhuRcXGoFgi4OYA8FAHTj6uBdYDUbhgOUjq+4lCa1NoEhADkNmFesPaYLFA4RNQMrgD0qcBxCbR0wLjowOyUiCAA1hLWEHk4BbAlpT7A6KJQBX4BQSH44TxR3iID1v5EUjLAdjFOdLheoxqT6M44SoMi6cDlWDl5xWXAYP75mYiUi-lQ1FDAiBAAJupGOY1rGdRwnIanwKfwYABu2zewAA7jUqkC6BIruxEKIbiB0LdnupYmBMEQUo0AL7KHHKU4wFiUKpzJRYvTgaBgcSOMB0IgAIiQaCwuHIDOAbgQKAw2ESDJsgsFPAZDExQA"> "play here" </a>:
 ```